it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic19a]

 10\.
-The Sign-in screen will pop up and you will log in with username and password.
+The Sign-in screen will pop up and you will log in with Consumer username and password you created in the prerequisites.
 Click **Sign in**.

 ![alt text][pic20a]